Display standard website

 Bill read a first time.

-Debate adjourned (Mr Taylor), and the resumption of the debate made an order of the day for the next sitting.
+Debate adjourned (Mr Chester), and the resumption of the debate made an order of the day for the next sitting.

-Mr Jones (Assistant Treasurer) presented a Bill for an Act to impose tax on certain build to rent developments, and for related purposes.
+Mr Burke (Minister representing the Minister for the Environment and Water) presented a Bill for an Act to impose charges relating to restoration of the environment, and for related purposes.

 Bill read a first time.